fisico-alienado/react-tres-en-raya/README.md

   }
 #+END_SRC

-Finally, =Square= will apply the css class depending on the =highlight= props:
+Finally, `Square` will apply the css class depending on the `highlight` props:

 #+BEGIN_SRC js
 function Square(props) {